The funded research on aging by members of the Center can be grouped under six broad themes:

 and help to generate new approaches to the demography and economics of aging.

-One such collaboration has recently resulted in a P01 grant from NIA.
-The central focus of this research is the biodemography of life span which involves scholars from UC Berkeley, Stanford, and UC Davis.
-This program is bringing experimental techniques, biological systems, demographic concepts, statistical methods, and theoretical models to bear on questions concerning the determinants of life span in both humans and in non-human model systems including both vertebrates (comparative demography of mammals; birds) and invertebrates (fruit flies; nematodes).
-For an in depth look at the various projects involved in this program, go to: Biodemography World.
+One such collaboration is Berkeley's Xlab, the Experimental Social Sciences Laboratory located in the Haas School of Business.
+Another collaboration resulted in a P01 grant from NIA.
+The central focus of this research was the biodemography of life span which involves scholars from UC Berkeley, Stanford, and UC Davis.
+This program brought experimental techniques, biological systems, demographic concepts, statistical methods, and theoretical models to bear on questions concerning the determinants of life span in both humans and in non-human model systems including both vertebrates (comparative demography of mammals; birds) and invertebrates (fruit flies; nematodes).
+A recent summary of research culminating from this project may be found in a special 2012 issue of Experimental Gerontology, Volume 47, Issue 10. [http://www.sciencedirect.com/science/journal/05315565/47/10 ]